 Just as no two students are the same, student loans are not one-size-fits-all.
-Learning your student loan options sooner rather than later can help you make informed borrowing decisions.
-Fortunately, Fastweb provides plenty of student loan help from borrowing options to repayment planning.
+Learning about loan options sooner rather than later can help students make informed borrowing decisions.
+Fortunately, Fastweb provides plenty of student loan help, from borrowing options to repayment planning.

 How Student Loans Work

 Student loans help to bridge the financial gap between what a student can pay and the cost of attendance at their school of choice.
 Students typically require loans because their financial aid package falls short of the full cost.

 Generally speaking, student loans are money that is borrowed from the federal government or a private lender in order to make tuition payments while a student is enrolled in school.
 After graduation, the borrower must pay back the money borrowed – with interest, in some cases.

 student loans, students have a variety of options: